451

 SMTP Error 451: Local Error in Processing

-Soft Bounce Medium Severity System RFC 5321
+Temporary failure Medium severity System RFC 5321

+SMTP Error 451 means “Local Error in Processing.”
 The receiving server encountered a temporary internal error while processing your email.
 This is typically a server-side issue such as database failures, DNS lookup timeouts, or anti-spam processing errors that will resolve on retry.

 SMTP code 451 indicates the receiving server experienced an internal error while trying to process your email.
 The error is on the receiving server's side, not yours.
 Common causes include temporary DNS lookup failures during SPF/DKIM verification, database connectivity issues, anti-spam engine errors, or resource exhaustion.